RobertBrewitz/axial-hexagonal-grid/README.md

 ## Setup Test Environment

-Requires ruby, node.js, npm and Cairo with xcb-shm.
+Requires ruby, node.js, npm and Cairo with xcb-shm from X11.

 ### Node Canvas and Cairo (on OS X Mavericks)